kmf/factorio_docker_cookbook/README.md

 default['host']['udp_port'] = '34197'
 ````

-### Set this to change where persistent data should be stored on the host machine.
+### Set this to change where persistent data should be stored on the host machine

 ````
 default['host']['directory'] = '/opt/factorio'